rtfeldman/seamless-immutable/README.md

 In the development build, objects are [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).
 (Note that [Safari is relatively slow to iterate over frozen objects](http://jsperf.com/performance-frozen-object/20).)
 The development build also overrides unsupported methods (methods that ordinarily mutate the underlying data structure) to throw helpful exceptions.

+In Node.js you need to set the environmental variable `NODE_ENV` to `development` to enable the development-time checks.

 The production (minified) build does neither of these, which significantly improves performance.

 ## API Overview